-The National Taiwan Museum provides a high level overview of Taiwanese history, specifically its natural history.
-The exhibition are divided into three major sections: The Path to Discovery, Taiwan’s New Scopes, and The Past is the Future.
-We learnt that in the early days of Japanese occupation, there were quite a few Japanese who came to Taiwan to explore and learn about this land.
+The National Taiwan Museum provides a high-level overview of Taiwanese history, specifically its natural history.
+The exhibition is divided into three major sections: The Path to Discovery, Taiwan’s New Scopes, and The Past is the Future.
+We learned that in the early days of Japanese occupation, there were quite a few Japanese who came to Taiwan to explore and learn about this land.

-For example, Ushinosuke Mori, an anthropologist and a folklorist, explored the rural areas of Taiwan and studied the indigenous tribes.
-Also, there were information about plant collector like Takiya Kawakami and zoologist like Yonetaro Kikuchi.
-We also learnt about Hokutolite, the only mineral that was named after a town in Taiwan.
+For example, Ushinosuke Mori, an anthropologist, and a folklorist explored the rural areas of Taiwan and studied the indigenous tribes.
+Also, there was information about plant collectors like Takiya Kawakami and zoologists like Yonetaro Kikuchi.
+We also learned about Hokutolite, the only mineral that was named after a town in Taiwan.